 I recently had an idea to write a white paper with all the input I receive around cloud training.
 To confirm my findings I put out a request for contributors and collaborators on a popular expert forum.
-The immediate response was, of course, ‘what about cloud?’
-There’s just so much to learn around cloud, just the questions asking me to clarify ‘cloud training’ filled a page.
+The immediate response was, of course, ‘what about the cloud?’
+There’s just so much to learn around the cloud, just the questions asking me to clarify ‘cloud training’ filled a page.

 So, I am posing the question to you – and offering what I know to be a good approach to positioning yourself in cloud training:

 What exactly is a ‘cloud professional’?
 And as an extension of that question – what is a ‘cloud trainer’?

 With every new technology, there’s a burst of best practices, frameworks, and standards saturating the IT training industry and inundating IT professionals.
 Do you scrap your expertise and reinvent yourself as a ‘cloud training provider’?
 Are all IT professionals suddenly ‘cloud experts’ – more importantly, is that even a function?

 You are likely abreast of the cloud and incorporating new computing models in your training for many years.
 Similarly, organizations and IT professionals need to adopt a certain cloud mindset and direct correlation between cloud best practices and their espoused best practices to do their job.
 You have your areas of expertise your customers appreciate.
 Would you abandon that to put a trending term in a title?

 I’m sure you’ve encountered some version of discussions such as ‘how ITIL® and Cloud fit’.
 What I’ve found is you can basically replace ‘ITIL’ with the leading ‘best practices’ for a given IT domain and see more of the same.
 It’s pretty clear that the cloud is a computing model and the greatest challenge, as with most new things and change in general, is adapting people and processes to leverage cloud to it’s full potential.
 Often this is most successful when coming from a valued shared point of reference.